 We require three letters of recommendation to be submitted through the online application system.
 Letters are a critically important component of your application and we encourage you to request them from faculty members or other professionals who can comment on your aptitude and promise for independent research.
 Letters from individuals who supervised your research or academic work and can speak to your intellectual abilities and contributions, creativity, resilience, initiative, and independence are most valuable to the admissions committee.

 In the application, you will be asked if you would like to waive or retain your right to access your letters of recommendation.
 If you are uncertain of the implications of this decision, we encourage you to consult with your advisors or academic counselors prior to deciding.

 A bachelor’s degree from a qualified college or university is required for matriculation.
 A strong academic foundation with coursework in biology, chemistry, physical sciences, and quantitative analysis is expected.

 The GRE General and Subject tests are not required and will not be considered if submitted.
 The TOEFL or IELTS is required for international applicants, except those from countries where the official language is English or those who have completed or will complete a degree at a U.S. institution prior to matriculation.

 Failure to submit a complete application will result in a significant delay in the application review process.

-The application for the Johns Hopkins University School of Medicine graduate programs 2021 academic year is now live – APPLY NOW.
+The application for the Johns Hopkins University School of Medicine graduate programs 2022 academic year will be live beginning September 1, 2021 – APPLY NOW.